 We specialize in high blood pressure

-Blodtrycksdoktorn – ”The blood pressure doctor ” from Accumbo AB offers Sweden’s first digital healthcare service that is specially adapted for patients with high blood pressure.
+Blodtrycksdoktorn – ”The blood pressure doctor ” offers Sweden’s first digital healthcare service that is specially adapted for patients with high blood pressure.
 High blood pressure or hypertension as it is also called, is the single biggest cause of cardiovascular disease such as stroke and heart attack.
 In Sweden, about 2 million adults are diagnosed with high blood pressure.

 Currently, there are both digital health centers and health apps for logging blood pressure, but no healthcare service that combines both, focusing on individualized care for chronic illness.

 Our goal is to give you control of your high blood pressure for a healthier life, more efficient and close care, and reduce the burden on traditional health care in the case of chronic diseases.

 We are a team of doctors, nurses, researchers, health scientists and IT developers.
 We believe in what we do and know it is important.
 We always rely on science and care about humanity, the environment and our society.